chuymaster/thaivtuberranking-frontend/README.md

 See https://github.com/chuymaster/thaivtuberranking-docs

+## Localization

+Use `L10n` helper class to localize strings.
+Do not use hard-coded strings.

 ## Automated Deployment

 - Auto trigger deploy to Netlify production site when `production` branch is updated.
 Host: https://vtuber.chuysan.com/#/